 Facing Aggravated Assault Charges in Texas?

-Our Lewisville Criminal Defense Lawyers Will Protect Your Future
+Our Denton County Criminal Defense Lawyers Will Protect Your Future

-Whether you have been accused of assault with a deadly weapon, domestic assault, felony assault or aggravated assault charges, our Lewisville criminal defense lawyers fight for your constitutional rights and liberty.
-At the Texas criminal law firm of Julian, Crowder & Shuster, P.C., our defense attorneys have experience successfully representing clients facing a wide variety of criminal charges in Texas, representing nearby clients in Arlington, Coppell as well as throughout the North Texas area.
+Whether you have been accused of assault with a deadly weapon, domestic assault, felony assault or aggravated assault charges, our Denton County criminal defense lawyers fight for your constitutional rights and liberty.
+At the Texas criminal law firm of Michael Crowder Law, PLLC, our defense attorneys have experience successfully representing clients facing a wide variety of criminal charges in Texas, representing nearby clients in Arlington, Coppell as well as throughout the North Texas area.

 How Accusations of Aggravated Assault or Domestic Abuse Can Ruin Your Life

-Our Lewisville criminal defense lawyers understand how to defend against felony assault, aggravated assault or misdemeanor assault charges.
+Our Denton County criminal defense lawyers understand how to defend against felony assault, aggravated assault or misdemeanor assault charges.
 You can come to us with questions regarding:

 - Fights that occurred in bars